huntdatacenter/docs/docs/service-desk/user-orders.md

 I would like to try Workbench in {labname}.

-I have install and activated the Signal app on my phone and are looking forward to receive my key and certificate.
+I have installed and activated the Signal app on my phone and are looking forward to receive my key and certificate.

 These are the tools I plan to use: {tools}.